Frequently Asked Questions

 A: A contingency fee allows us to work on your matter and not charge you legal fees until we receive money on your behalf.
 In these types of matters, because we are assuming some of the risk of recovering money on your behalf, we will negotiate with you what percentage of recovery we will take as our “contingent” fee.
 However, even when we take a matter on a contingency fee basis, you will remain responsible for payment of disbursements incurred on your behalf.

-We offer contingency fee arrangements in situations such as personal injury and civil litigation matters.
+We offer contingency fee arrangements in some personal injury and civil litigation matters, determined on a case-by-base basis.
 We do not offer contingency fee options for family law matters.
 We encourage you to contact us to discuss whether this option is right for you.

 Q: How can I pay my legal bill?